felix20180131/Azure-Iot-SDK-On-KIWIMINI/README.md

 - Download Azure iot SDKs.

-     You know Azure iot SDK had implemented by many languages ,as C,Python,C#,JAVA etc. And for  more details ,the developer can access to [Mircrosoft Azure iot SDK](https://github.com/Azure) web site .
-But in this document,we foucs on Python and C Azure SDK only.
+     You know Azure iot SDK had been implemented by many languages ,as C,Python,C#,JAVA etc. And the developer can access to [Mircrosoft Azure iot SDK](https://github.com/Azure) web site to get more details.
+But in this document, we foucs on Python and C Azure SDK only.

      - Download Azure iot SDK for Python.